AppliedLogicSystems/ALSProlog/10-Prolog-I-O.md

     'RESULTFILE' = '<local file path>'  [or resultfile = '<local file path>']

 can also appear on Options.
 Whatever HTTP result is produced from the underlying Curl call (GET, POST or whatever) is written into the file at <local file path>.
-Note that both result = Expr and resultfile = '<local file path>' can occur together on an Options list: the HTTP result will be unified (as a UIA) with Expr and also written into the file at <local file path>.
+Note that both result = Expr and resultfile = '&lt;local file path&gt;' can occur together on an Options list: the HTTP result will be unified (as a UIA) with Expr and also written into the file at &lt;local file path&gt;.

 * Given the call http(RESTVerb, URL, Options), the equation ‘URL’ = URL is placed on the ultimate Easy options list passed to the Curl-based C program.
 This URL is the other end of the RESTVerb transaction (typically get or post, but also any of put, delete, head, options, or patch).

 * Appropriate CURLINFO options can be used with any RESTVerb.
 For example, including response_code(RC) on Options will bind RC to the HTTP response code returned by the server (e.g., 200, 404, etc.), and including total_time(TTT) will bind TTT to the number of seconds expended in the transaction.

-Examples:
+#### Examples:
 ?- http(get,'http://example.com', [result=RR,response_code(RC),total_time(TTT)]).
 ?- http(get,'http://example.com', [response_code(RC),total_time=TTT,file='./myfile.txt']).